Alfresco/acs-deployment/docs/docker-compose/README.md

 | SYNCSERVICE_URL | Sync service URL inside network. | `http://sync-service:9090` |
 | ACCESS_LOG | Sets the `access_log` value.
 Set to `off` to switch off logging. | |

+## Customise

+To customise the Docker Compose deployment, for example applying AMPs, we recommend following the best practice of creating your own custom Docker image(s).
+The [Customisation Guide](./examples/customisation-guidelines.md) walks you through this process.

 ## Cleanup

 To bring the system down and cleanup the containers run the following command: